NBA Rumors: Lakers Reveal Main Reason Behind Controversial Acquisitions of Stephenson, Rondo, McGee & Beasley

 — Lakers Nation (@LakersNation) August 16, 2018

-According to Kevin Ding of NBA.com, the Lakers also wanted to add more voice in the locker room and more “edginess” in the Staples Center.
+According to Kevin Ding of the NBA website, the Lakers also wanted to add more voice in the locker room and more “edginess” in the Staples Center.
 Last season, the Lakers were mostly consisting of young players, and Johnson admitted that there were many “quiet” guys on their roster.
 Pelinka believes the arrival of Lance Stephenson, Rajon Rondo, JaVale McGee, and Michael Beasley will bring a positive impact to their locker room and install a winning mentality to their young players.

 “These guys bring a level of understanding of what it takes to succeed in the playoffs.”